whitneyburton/portfolios/dan-broadbent-m2.markdown

 #### Collaborative Communication with Allison

 Since we had a couple of serious group projects this module, it was very helpful that the whole class went over communication strategies.
 I found the most important and useful strategy that we went over was making your feedback objective and free of emotion, judgement, and assumptions.
 This is beneficial for both the giver and reciever of the feedback as it keeps it from being taken in the wrong way and much more comfortable to give and accept.
+Learning about the steps of team development was also crutial, so we all knew that to be the most effective we had to get the forming and storming out of the way as early as possible.

 ## E: Feedback and Community Participation